The type I dichotomy for two-step nilpotent locally compact groups: Unitary representation theory of two-step nilpotent groups

-\begin{cor} For a two-step nilpotent locally compact group $G$ with center $Z$, the following conditions are equivalent. \begin{enumerate}[(i)] \item $G$ is type~$\I$. \item $G$ is CCR. \item For each $\chi \in \widehat Z$, the homomorphism $\omega_\chi \colon G/Z \to \widehat{G/Z}$ has closed image.
-Moreover, the image of every open subset is relatively open. \end{enumerate} If in addition $G$ is second countable, then this is also equivalent to: \begin{enumerate}[(i)] \item For each $\chi \in \widehat Z$, the homomorphism $\omega_\chi \colon G/Z \to \widehat{G/Z}$ has closed image. \end{enumerate} \end{cor} \begin{proof} The equivalence between (i) and (ii) was recorded in Corollary~\ref{cor:T1}.
-The equivalence between (i), (iii) and (iv) follows from the equivalence between (ii) and (iii) in Theorem~\ref{thm:closed-points} (since a group is type~$\I$ if and only if each of its factor representations is type~$\I$, see \cite[Theorem~9.1]{Dix77} and the discussion in \cite[IV.1.5.8]{Bla06}). \end{proof}
+\item For each $\psi \in \widehat N$, the homomorphism $\omega_\psi\colon G/N \to \widehat{G/N}$ has closed image. \end{enumerate} \end{cor} \begin{proof} The equivalence between (i) and (ii) was recorded in Corollary~\ref{cor:T1}.
+The equivalence between (i), (iii) and (v) follows from the equivalence between (ii) and (iii) in Theorem~\ref{thm:closed-points} (since a group is type~$\I$ if and only if each of its factor representations is type~$\I$, see \cite[Theorem~9.1]{Dix77} and the discussion in \cite[IV.1.5.8]{Bla06}).
+The equivalence with (iv) and (vi) follows, in view of Remark~\ref{rem:N}. \end{proof}

 Corollary~\ref{cor:type-I-char} provides a characterization of the type~$\I$ condition in terms of the topological/algebraic structure of $G$.
 Various applications will be presented in Section~\ref{sec:app-type-I} below.
 Let us already record the following.